microsoft/vscode-docs/docs/containers/docker-compose.md

 ![Screenshot of project with docker-compose files](images/compose/docker-compose-files.png)

 The VS Code Docker extension generates files that work out of the box, but you can also customize them to optimize for your scenario.
-You can then use the **Docker Compose Up** command (right-click on the *docker-compose.yml* file, or find the command in the Command Palette).
+You can then use the **Docker Compose Up** command (right-click on the *docker-compose.yml* file, or find the command in the Command Palette) to get everything started at once.
 You can also use the `docker-compose up` command from the command prompt or terminal window in VS Code to start the containers.
 Refer to the [Docker Compose docs](https://docs.docker.com/compose/up) about how to configure the Docker Compose behavior and what command-line options are available.

 With the docker-compose files, you can now specify port mappings in the docker-compose files, rather than in the .json configuration files.
 For examples, see the [Docker Compose documentation](https://docs.docker.com/compose/compose-file/#ports).

->[!TIP] When using Docker Compose, don't specify a host port.
+> **Tip**: When using Docker Compose, don't specify a host port.
 Instead, let the Docker pick a random available port to automatically avoid port conflict issues.

 ## Add new containers to your projects